Nate Ramsey, Ph.D., Director

-Nate Ramsey is the Lead Administrator of the Federal Statistical Research Data Center program in the Center for Enterprise Dissemination (CED), U.S. Census Bureau.
-He has served in several positions at the Census Bureau since 2011, including as a Survey Statistician on the Education, Demographic, and Geographic Estimates project and in the Data Analysis and User Education Branch within the American Community Survey Office.
+Nate Ramsey is the Director of the Federal Statistical Research Data Center program in the Center for Enterprise Dissemination (CED), U.S. Census Bureau.
+He has served in several positions at the Census Bureau since 2011, including as Lead FSRDC Administrator, a Survey Statistician on the Education, Demographic, and Geographic Estimates project and in the Data Analysis and User Education Branch within the American Community Survey Office.
 He also previously worked as a Research Analyst at the U.S. Department of Education.
 Nate earned his Ph.D. in Political Science from the University of Cincinnati.

 David Beede, Ph.D., Knowledge Transfer Officer

 David Beede is the Knowledge Transfer Officer of the Federal Statistical Research Data Center program in the Center for Enterprise Dissemination (CED), U.S. Census Bureau.
 In this role, he collects FSRDC research project results that benefit the Census Bureau, shares these results with Census Bureau program areas, and collects information about the research needs of the program areas.
 He also disseminates FSRDC research to a wide audience through the FSRDC webpage.
 David earned his Ph.D. in Economics from Columbia University in 1996.
 Previously, he served as Economist in the Commerce Department’s Office of the Chief Economist where he co-authored several reports on advanced technologies, STEM occupations, and the value of government data.
 His primary research interest is the impact of new technology adoption on workers and firms.